 The new home page, with color and improved fonts, looked like this:

 The final stage was illustration.
-I am not an artist.
-But to complete this project, I knew there were some illustrations that had to be done.
+To complete this project, I knew there were some illustrations that had to be done.
 I sketched multiple ideas for each infographic concept until deciding on one.

 I used Illustrator to turn these into digital graphics.